-As with any product, the key to getting a deal on a mattress is to comparison shop.
+The key to getting a deal on a mattress is to comparison shop.
 However, as many people know, mattress retailers have long sought to make this challenging by offering products that are “unique” to their stores, even if in many cases the distinctions are only skin deep.
-As a result of this practice, it quickly becomes difficult (if not impossible) for the consumer to know whether he or she is really comparing ‘apples to apples' when you shop around for a good price.
+As a result of this practice, it is difficult (if not impossible) to know whether you're comparing ‘apples to apples' when you shop around for a good price.

-Start by finding a specific mattress you like.
 To do this, we recommend you follow our simple steps for how to buy a mattress, which includes researching your options on GoodBed as well as trying them in a store.
-Once you have the name of a specific mattress you would be willing to buy that is in your price range, you can set out to find the best deal possible on that mattress, or an equivalent one.
+Once you have the name of a specific mattress you want to buy that is in your price range, you can set out to find the best deal possible on that mattress or its nearest equivalent.

-Let the stores do the “decoding” for you.
-Looking for an “equivalent” mattress to the one you like?
+Looking for an equivalent mattress to the one you like?
 The best people to help you with this are the salespeople at the other stores.
 If you provide them with the full product name of the model you like, they will gladly tell you what model of theirs is most equivalent.
 Some retailers even maintain an elaborate database containing the names of equivalent models carried by their nearby competitors.
-If you are concerned about the credibility of a particular salesperson’s response, ask when he or she will be in the store and call back again on their day off.
+If you have reservations about the credibility of a particular salesperson’s response, ask when he or she will be in the store and call back again on their day off.